zhutao100/qwen-code/docs/users/features/sub-agents.md

 #### Single Responsibility Principle

-Each Sub Agents should have a clear, focused purpose.
+Each Subagent should have a clear, focused purpose.

 **✅ Good:**